Multimedia artwork by Belinda Subraman

 He thought, Rochester?
 Detroit?
 He did a mass deletion of his entire inbox.

-He pulled out his cell phone and saw that he had ten voice mails, the maximum, apparently.
+He pulled out his cell phone and saw he had ten voice mails, the maximum, apparently.
 He listened to all of them: more of the same—media calls, a few messages from old neighbors.
 The most recent was recorded in May.
 The oldest one was from late April, from Bickle, pitching Rochester to him.
 He deleted each message as he went.

 His phone kept a log of missed calls and he looked at that, too.
 The list seemed to be several-hundred calls long.
 He didn't remember the cell ringing once in North Carolina before Marigold called yesterday.
 He must have had the phone in do-not-disturb mode all year.
 Something like that.
 The numbers with caller ID were mostly familiar to him—Bickle was in there 20, maybe 30 times.
 His attorney had called a few times over the summer.
 One recent miss said "SEC" and he wondered what that was about.